 The CCO will only issue restoration directions once transmission pressure and linepack have stabilised.
-Gas distributors are responsible for managing restoration on their downstream networks to ensure that the process happens in a safe and orderly manner.
+Gas distributors are responsible for managing restoration on their downstream networks to ensure safety and order that the process happens in a safe and orderly manner.